michaeleii/comm-documentation/docs/pages/logout.md

 ## Overview

-In this section, we will be creating a logout feature for our project.
+In this section, we will be creating a logout feature for our project, which will allow us to logout after clicking the logout button.

-## Logout Route
+## Creating a logout route

 To create a logout route, add the following code after the POST login route in our `app.js` file: